 William Mitcheson Timlin (South African 1893-1943)

 William Mitcheson Timlin was born in Northumberland, England, and studied art in Newcastle before following his parents to South Africa, where he completed his studies in art and architecture.
-He then practiced as an architect, designing a number of major public buildings in Kimberley; at the same time he worked as an artist, producing paintings, etchings and pastels of conventional subjects, in addition to the watercolor fantasies for which is he best known.
-He also wrote stories and music, and did periodical illustrations.
+He then practiced as an architect, designing a number of major public buildings in Kimberley; at the same time, he worked as an artist, producing paintings, etchings, and pastels of conventional subjects, in addition to the watercolor fantasies for which he is best known.
+He also wrote stories, and music, and did periodical illustrations.
 In 1923 he published “The Ship that Sailed to Mars”, which has become a fantasy classic.

 N.B.
 According to an article titled “Artist Wins Praise” in The Oak Parker, February 25, 1927, p.
 5, W.B.
-Timlin was an arts editor for the Milwaukee Journal, and the Gallery of Wisconsin Art was founded in the Journal building.
+Timlin was an art editor for the Milwaukee Journal, and the Gallery of Wisconsin Art was founded in the Journal building.